DKS2301/HartreeBackendProject/README.md

-# Olympic Events Management System
+# Event Management System

 ## Overview

-The Olympic Events Management System is a Java-based application that facilitates the management of Olympic events, including generating data, tracking athlete performance, and calculating medal tallies.
+The Event Management System is a Java-based application that facilitates the management of events(eg.Olympics), including generating data, tracking athlete performance, and calculating medal tallies.
 This system leverages Spring Boot, Hibernate (JPA), and various other technologies to provide a comprehensive solution for managing and analyzing Olympic events.

 ## Features

-- **Data Generation**: Automatically generate and populate data for countries, athletes, events, and event items.
+- **REST API** for managing Olympic events, athletes, and medal tallies.
-- **Event Simulation**: Simulate events and track athlete performance.
+- **Data Simulation** for creating mock data of events and athletes.
-- **Medal Tallying**: Calculate and retrieve medal tallies and rankings for countries and athletes.
+- **Medal Tally Calculation** by country and event.
-- **CRUD Operations**: Perform Create, Read, Update, and Delete operations on various entities such as Countries, Athletes, Events, and Event Items.
+- **Database Integration** with support for Hibernate ORM.

 ## Technologies Used

 - **Java**: Programming language used for developing the application.